Accepting

 Introduction to Sleep Disorders

 Sleep disorders, such as obstructive sleep apnea (OSA), are a significant concern for millions of people worldwide.
-OSA is a type of sleep apnea that occurs when the soft tissues in the back of the throat intermittently relax and block the airway during sleep.
+OSA is a type of sleep apnea that occurs when the soft tissues in the back of the throat, including the soft palate, intermittently relax and block the airway during sleep.
 This can lead to severe sleep apnea symptoms, including pauses in breathing, loud snoring, and daytime fatigue.
 According to the National Sleep Foundation, approximately 30 million people in the United States have sleep apnea, with only 6 million being diagnosed.
 It is essential to understand the importance of seeking treatment for sleep disorders to prevent health complications.

 What is Sleep Apnea?